TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

    also attempts to preserve file metadata.

-   When *follow_symlinks* is false, and *src* is a symbolic link, :func:`copy2` attempts to copy all metadata from the *src* symbolic link to the newly-created *dst* symbolic link.
+   When *follow_symlinks* is false, and *src* is a symbolic link, :func:`copy2` attempts to copy all metadata kutoka the *src* symbolic link to the newly-created *dst* symbolic link.
    However, this functionality is not available on all platforms.
    On platforms where some or all of this functionality is